-Department to sponsor lunch talks and other events so as to expose students to clinical issues in pediatrics and prepare them for pediatric residencies.
+The Pediatrics Club was founded in 1994.
+The Club works closely with the UVa Pediatrics Department to sponsor lunch talks and other events so as to expose students to clinical issues in pediatrics and prepare them for pediatric residencies.
 We provide interested students with hands-on learning experiences and various community service opportunities related to pediatrics.
 This year, we look forward to volunteering with Camp Holiday Trails and The Boys and Girls Clubs.
 We also plan to host workshops where students can practice their pediatric physical exam skills.
 We are excited to partner with residents in administering a fitness and nutrition education program at local elementary schools.
-Interested students can best contact us using our shared email address: firstname.lastname@example.org
+Interested students can best contact us using the email address: email@example.com.

 Physical Medicine & Rehabilitation Club

 The field of Physical Medicine and Rehab (a.k.a. physiatry) focuses on musculoskeletal disease as well as rehabilitation from traumatic brain injury, spinal cord injury, burn injury and stroke.
 Within the field of PM&R doctors can specialize in any of these areas as well as Sports Medicine, Pediatric Rehab, and Pain Management.
 The Club hosts several lectures by PM&R attendings per year on various aspects of Physical Medicine, and also provides volunteer opportunities on the medical teams for local races and sporting events.